 Make a style statement with your choice of shower head, and choose a dual outlet for ultimate flexibility and luxury.

 Even the most space-challenged bathroom can look designer with a clever use of materials and lighting.
 Investing in good quality materials adds a sense of smart sophistication to the room.

 “For the best designer bathroom ideas, the choice of materials is key,” Andrew explains.
 “For my clients, I always propose using one primary material – tile, wood, natural stone and so on – with the optional dash of a secondary material.
 Personally, I prefer to use one material only, but clients sometimes find they want to use an array of different tiles which can be done as long as consistency is maintained.”

-Bathroom wall designs are a huge part of creating the best designer bathroom look.
+Colour plays a huge part in creating a designer bathroom.
 Neutral tones and natural stone designs give the illusion of more space.
 But don’t think you have to use beige or white for everything.

-There is no point in coming up with great bathroom ideas when the room ends up cluttered and everything is obstructed by bottles of shampoo and shower gel.
+Your efforts to create a designer bathroom will be in vain if the room ends up cluttered with bottles of shampoo and shower gel.
 “Storage is essential to maintain order,” insists Andrew.

 Sophie advises clients to set storage back into the wall, space permitting, so it is completely flush with the wall.
 She says: “This bespoke feature is easily achieved in the nooks above the plumbing or pipe work and creates an illusion of more space and a sleek, contemporary look.
 We often cover this with a mirrored panelled door, but alternatively a shelf built into the shower wall in the same tile or plaster as the shower wall makes for a high-end hotel feel.”